prologin/gcc-contenus/08_crypto/08_cryptologie.md

 Table de vérité :

-- On définit A et B deux opérandes sur lesquelles on va appliquer XOR.
+- On définit A et B deux opérandes binaires sur lesquelles on va appliquer XOR.

 |A|B|A ⊕ B|
 |---|---|---|